 Help fund us

-Serious journalism involves careful research and the resources to effectively interrogate information, arguments and the people who put them forward.
+Public interest journalism relies on having sufficient resources to effectively interrogate information, arguments and the people who put them forward.

-There are several ways you can help fund our editorial and operational independence.
-Every contribution, large or small, sustains our research and writing about the issues that matter in and around Exeter and helps ensure community interest journalism remains a public good which benefits everyone.
+Every contribution, large or small, sustains our research and writing about the issues that matter in and around Exeter.

 One disruptive startup Exeter can’t do without

 Exeter is positioning itself as a global leader in sustainable living, but many obstacles to becoming a world-class environmental exemplar remain.
 If reality is to match rhetoric, significant local challenges must be met.